 Social media presence is necessary for brand growth.
 If a company wants to access Gen Z, then that company should be present on the social media platforms Gen Z uses and follow social media content trends.
 Even though some people might feel hesitant to associate a professional brand with a platform like TikTok, it is a huge mistake to consider social media outside of the realm of business.
 Your competitors will even if you do not.

-To ensure your company’s social media presence is professional, the marketing team should record with good sound quality, proofread articles and posts, catch typos, carefully edit visual content, and strive for thematic continuity.
+To ensure your company’s social media presence is professional, the marketing team should use content moderation tools, record with good sound quality, proofread articles and posts, catch typos, carefully edit visual content, and strive for thematic continuity.

 In determining content, one should analyze posts and watch videos of other professional accounts.
 Subject matter should be quick, vivacious, and interesting.
 It is important to strike a balance between professional and interesting, because it is no hidden secret that bizarre and random content captures the attention of viewers.
 Ensure content is tasteful and respectful.
 Even though a company should never cross the line into tasteless and disrespectful, it is certainly possible to use negative feedback or controversy to generate attention and clicks.
 In summary: the way the account is run will determine whether it is professional or not.